- About Us

 Understanding Basic Homeowners Insurance

-There are four standard areas covered by your regular homeowners policy.
-The four areas that are covered are:
+There are four standard areas covered by your regular homeowner's policy.

 - Your home’s physical structure